 Embargo period: Similar to a waiting period in health insurance, insurers often won't cover you for natural disasters like flood or bushfire for the first couple of days.
 They don't want to cover people who only buy insurance after the river has burst its banks.

-All policies offer cover for flood, which has an industry-wide standard definition.
-A few allow customers to opt out if they don't live in a flood zone,
+Flood: All policies offer cover for flood, which has an industry-wide standard definition.
+A few allow customers to opt out if they don't live in a flood zone, but not many.

 Safety net: Pays a specified percentage – as much as 30% – above the sum insured amount.